Pair Go is a fun and interesting way to play Go

 There is a special etiquette of Pair Go.
 This envolves avoiding unmannerly behaviour and attitude.
 The environment for the event should be pleasant and higher than the usual standard, as should the standard of dress (jacket and tie recommended for the men).
 In order to encourage good dress, a Best Dressed prize is traditionally awarded at all Pair Go events.

-Pair Go was started in Japan in the 1980s to promote Go as a more social activity with the aim of attracting more female players to competitions.
+Pair Go was started in Japan in 1989 to promote Go as a more social activity with the aim of attracting more female players to competitions.
 The etiquette is part of the means of making events more attractive.
+Pair Go in Japan is organised by the Japan Pair Go Association.

 With the aim of promoting Go among women world-wide the International Amateur Pair Go Championships (IAPGC) were started in Japan in 1990.
 Now representatives of 22 countries and all regions of Japan come together annually for this world championship, held each November in Tokyo.
 In addition there are seperate handicap groups held along side that get in excess of 300 Japanese players.
-The 2009 edition is the 20th, the 19th being held as part of the World Mind Sports Games in Beijing in 2008.
+The 2009 edition was the 20th, the 19th being held as part of the World Mind Sports Games in Beijing in 2008, and the silver jubilee was celebrated in 2014.

 Pair Go is a good way of encouraging and teaching weaker players, as they get to play in games were most of the moves are played by higher level players and get to learn from their partnering leading them in the correct moves through where they play their own.
 It is a good way of getting three players to play with a professional, without the pro having to play three simultaneous games.